John Sparrow David Thompson: Prime Minister (1892–1894)

 Thompson assumed the office of Prime Minister in 1892, a year later, when John Abbott retired.
 Thompson retained the post of Attorney General while he was prime minister.

-He came very close to bringing Newfoundland into Confederation, but that would not be achieved until 1949.
+He came very close to bringing Newfoundland into Confederation, but was unsuccessful.

 His first major speech as Prime Minister was given in Toronto in January 1893 and covered the topics of tolerance and Canadian nationalism in conjunction with loyalty to the British crown.
 At the time, Thompson was concerned about the possibility of the annexation of Canada by the United States, a goal that was being pursued within Canada by the Continental Union Association, a group of Ontario and Quebec Liberals.
 Despite his concern, Thompson ultimately realized that the conspiracy to make Canada part of the United States was confined to a small and noisy minority within the opposition party.

-In March 1893, Thompson travelled to Paris, France as one of the judges on the tribunal to settle the dispute over the seal harvest in the Bering Sea.
+In March 1893, Thompson travelled to Paris as one of the judges on the tribunal to settle the dispute over the seal harvest in the Bering Sea.
 The tribunal ruled there was no justification for the American claim that the Bering Sea was closed to all but American seal hunters.